testgram/docs.testgram.ai/docs/getting-started/install.md

 **If you are not using node manager, use `sudo` in front of each command to correctly expose the `tg` global command.**

 ### Install Testgram via `npm`
 First ensure your `node --version` is >= 14.15.2.
-You get on the latest version of Node 14 by running:
+You can get on the current latest LTS version of Node by running:

 ```shell
 nvm install 14